CUDA H.264/AVC encoder

 Options for CUDA H264 video encoder

 H.264 CUDA-based encoder can be utilized together with image processing pipeline on NVIDIA GPU: we can start from raw data which we get from a camera and finish with compressed stream.
 Both image processing and encoding could be done in parallel almost at the same time because CUDA code can run independently from h264.

 We can offer custom software design for the following image processing pipelines on CUDA:

 We can also extend our CUDA h264 encoder with fast image processing pipeline for camera applications: image acquisition, dark frame subtraction, shading correction, color correction, demosaic, image filters, denoiser, crop, resize, rotation, sharpen, OpenGL output, etc.

 Roadmap for further improvements

-For any further information concerning CUDA h264 encoder please contact us via email.
+For any further information concerning CUDA h264 encoder please contact us via email or contact form.